 Known for his experience, practical and effective approach to problems, and ability to connect and persuade, Bryan handles all phases of litigation.
 He manages cases from pre-suit negotiations all the way through trial.
 Bryan and his partners have obtained numerous verdicts before juries and arbitrators.
 Regardless of venue, Bryan has a track record of achieving favorable results for clients.

-- Three settlements totaling $3,100,000 in the ongoing 303 Tractor Hydraulic Fluid class action litigation (for more information click here).
+- Three settlements totaling $3.1 million for Missouri class members in the ongoing 303 Tractor Hydraulic Fluid class action litigation (more information).

-- In Templemire v.
-W&M Welding, Inc., SC93132, following a trial Bryan handled a successful appeal of the jury instructions which resulted in an opinion by the Supreme Court of Missouri changing the instructions and overturning 30 years of precedent.
+In addition, Bryan has argued before the Supreme Court of Missouri and Missouri Court of Appeals, and has authored briefing in the Supreme Court of the United States.
+His appellate achievements include his successful appeal in Templemire v.
+W&M Welding, Inc., which resulted in an opinion by the Supreme Court of Missouri overturning 30 years of precedent that had restricted employees’ rights to bring workers’ compensation retaliation claims.
 The opinion was named the biggest appellate decision of the first half of 2014 by Missouri Lawyers Weekly.

 Prior to joining the firm in 2010, Bryan practiced with a commercial litigation firm, Rouse Hendricks German May PC, where he gained experience handling complex commercial litigation matters, including securities litigation, trade secrets litigation, and internal and government regulatory investigations.
 Bryan is also a 2009 graduate of the Kansas City Missouri Bar Association Bar Leadership Academy.
 Following graduation from law school, Bryan worked as a judicial law clerk for the Honorable William Ray Price, Jr. of the Supreme Court of Missouri.